Ees Not for You!

 Not surprisingly, a lot of us burned out – and that was a full decade before the previous generation had.
 If Gen X was hitting burnout in their forties, it came for us in our early to mid-thirties, or even earlier.
 Perhaps it was the young and restless part of being young, restless, and reformed that meant many of us didn’t prioritize rest, health, and sustainable sacrifice the way we should have.
 Yes, some of the costs we incurred were simply part of the deal, the normal and even noble suffering that comes from the Christian life in general and some unique trials of the missionary life in particular.
 But many of the costs were undoubtedly also due to our own lack of wisdom in things like Sabbath, embodiment, community, and the fact that the kids are not the unflappably flexible and resilient little beings we had been told they were.ย

 When we look back at the missions emphasis of recent decades, a lot of good work was done.
 We need to be honest about that fact.
-But the of reality of many young families returning from the mission field quite broken also coincided with big shifts in the American/Western zeitgeist, specifically, the rise of things like therapy culture, Gen Z, Christian nationalism, Christian localism, massive inflation and wage stagnation, and the foundering of the New Calvinism’s unity on the rocks of Trump, Covid-19, BLM, and ‘woke’ vs. ‘based’ everything.ย
+But the reality of many young families returning from the mission field quite broken also coincided with big shifts in the American/Western zeitgeist, specifically, the rise of things like therapy culture, Gen Z, Christian nationalism, Christian localism, massive inflation and wage stagnation, and the foundering of the New Calvinism’s unity on the rocks of Trump, Covid-19, BLM, and ‘woke’ vs. ‘based’ everything.ย

 Early on, all this led to some healthy pushback, which included books likeย Resetย andย Refreshย by David and Shona Murray andย Ordinaryย by Michael Horton.
 Much of this pushback was good and helpful.
 It reminded the Church that we needed to get more biblical in prioritizing rest and sustainability, and in also celebrating the radical nature of Christians who stay and invest in their local church and community for decades on end.
 Praise God for wise men and women who help to balance the pendulum.ย